keithleffler/keithleffler_fw_takehome/ARCHITECTURE.md

 - Execution of Playwright tests in headless Chromium
 - Upload of test artifacts (e.g., failure screenshots)

-Note: Full CI execution is not currently functional due to unresolved issues with storing and accessing the authorization state required for login.
-This would typically involve securely caching session tokens or login state between jobs, but limitations with GitHub Actions secrets and storage paths prevented a working implementation.
-Further refinement is needed to support complete CI automation.
 ## Environment Variables

 This project uses a `.env` file to store login credentials and project-specific configuration.
 It is loaded automatically using `dotenv`, and is excluded from version control.